uni-bremen-agst/SEE/Server/Gameserver/README.md

 ## Backend Access

-Please note that if the backend is configured as `localhost`, the game server will not be able to access the backend from within the container.
+Please note that if the Backend domain is configured as `localhost`, the game server will not be able to access the Backend from within the container.
-This is because `localhost` will refer to the game server's container and not the backend container or container host.
+This is because `localhost` will refer to the game server's container and not the Backend container or the container host.